ansible-collections/collection_template/README.md

 ansible-galaxy collection install NAMESPACE.COLLECTION_NAME --upgrade
 ```

 You can also install a specific version of the collection, for example, if you need to downgrade when something is broken in the latest version (please report an issue in this repository).
-Use the following syntax:
+Use the following syntax to install version `0.1.0`:

 ```bash
 ansible-galaxy collection install NAMESPACE.COLLECTION_NAME:==0.1.0